TobikoData/sqlmesh/docs/concepts/macros/sqlmesh_macros.md

 FROM table
 ```

-Now we can place the array values at the end of a column name by using the SQLMesh macro operator `@` inside the `@EACH` operator:
+We can place the array values at the end of a column name by using the SQLMesh macro operator `@` inside the `@EACH` function definition:

 ```sql linenums="1"
 SELECT